Discrimination of neutron-$\gamma$ in the low energy regime using machine learning for an EJ-276D plastic scintillator: Introduction

 Liquid organic scintillators are well-suited for PSD applications due to their well-defined scintillation time profiles for different particle interactions.
 The CCM effectively enhances these differences, making it a go-to method for particle identification in particle physics experiments.
 In particular, the use of this technique in reactor based neutrino detection experiments and rare event decay searches~\cite{DayaBayNIM,PROSPECT2019,ieee}, where precise discrimination of neutron and $\gamma$ signals are required, to enhance the signal to background strength.
 In a very short baseline reactor based experiment, where both natural radioactivity and neutron-induced backgrounds (including fast and thermal neutrons) are prevalent, CCM provides a means of separating neutron-induced events from the actual signal of interest.
 Recently, developments in the plastic scintillator domain are being carried out to improvise the PSD properties~\cite{POZZI201319,ZAITSEVA201897}.
 Easy to handle, large scale production and modularity are some of the advantages of plastic scintillators and can be efficiently used as core detector for the anti-neutrino detection~\cite{SoLiD,PKN2022} and veto systems for muons and neutrons.

-Despite its advantages, the performance of CCM degrades significantly at lower energies, posing a major challenge for experiments demanding high background rejection sensitivities.
-The fast neutrons, in a typical reactor based very short baseline experiments (few meter from the reactor core), can mimic the prompt signal from positron events.
-This process leads to a potential misidentification of genuine neutrino events, even with the optimal shielding configurations~\cite{DayaBay2012,RONI2025}.
-Therefore, a comprehensive understanding of both fast and thermal neutron backgrounds is vital for accurate event classification to improve the fidelity of neutrino and rare event search experiments.
-Apart from the particle physics experiments PSD technique is also extensively used in low energy nuclear physics experiments, especially in prompt fission neutron multiplicity measurements~\cite{PFNeutrons}, can also benefit from these PSD based plastic scinitillators for neutron and $\gamma$ events.
+Despite its advantages, the performance of CCM degrades significantly at lower energies, posing a major challenge for experiments demanding high background rejection sensitivities.~As an example, the anti-neutrino experiments at very short baseline, few meters from the reactor core, suffers from the fast neutron background inside the reactor complexes~\cite{TEXONO:2018fse,DayaBay:2016ggj}.
+With optimal shielding configurations, these fast neutron background rates are reduced but can not be completely suppressed~\cite{MULMULE2018104}.
+The detection of anti-neutrino events, in these reactor based experiments, is generally through the process of inverse beta decay (IBD), which produces a positron and a neutron.
+The positron, assigned as the prompt signal, deposits its energy instantaneously followed by annihilation with surrounding electrons emitting two $\gamma$-rays.
+The neutron after thermalization in the detector medium is captured on the capture agent (like H, Li, Gd nuclei).
+The de-excitation of the capture agent emanates $\gamma$-rays, which forms the delayed signal.
+On the contrary, the fast neutrons interact with the detector via proton recoil reaction which mimics the prompt event signature and eventually undergoes thermalization and later gets captured by producing a delayed event signature.
+This can lead to a potential misidentification of a fast neutron event as an anti-neutrino event, even with the optimal shielding configurations~\cite{DayaBay2012,RONI2025}.
+Apart from the fast neutron background from the reactor, high energy neutrons, mostly from cosmic or muon induced production, may produce single or multiple neutrons while interacting with the detector material which usually contains carbon~\cite{ROGERS2019162436}.
+These secondary neutrons in turn may act as a potential source of additional neutron background in the experiments.
+Therefore, a comprehensive understanding of fast neutron background is vital for accurate event classification to improve the fidelity of neutrino experiments.
+The PSD technique is also extensively used in low energy nuclear physics experiments, especially in prompt fission neutron multiplicity measurements~\cite{PFNeutrons}, can also benefit from these PSD based plastic scinitillators for neutron and $\gamma$ events.